 Downgrade prevention means that it is not possible to update an older modem firmware version to a device.
-Downgrade prevention applies to both Firmware-Over-The-Air (FOTA) and wired firmware update.
+Downgrade prevention applies to both Firmware-Over-The-Air (FOTA) and wired firmware updates.

 Syntax: